-ELG: People, Culture and Communities

-- describe their immediate environment using knowledge from observation, discussion, stories, non-fiction texts and maps. - know some similarities and differences between different religious and cultural communities in this country, drawing on their experiences and what has been read in class.

-• explain some similarities and differences between life in this country and life in other countries, drawing on knowledge from stories, non-fiction texts and, when appropriate, maps.

-Opportunities for developing children's understanding of the world in RE

-Visiting places of worship

-Celebrations and festivals including family events

-Making a collage with natural objects
+ELG: People, Culture and Communities Children at the expected level of development will describe their immediate environment using knowledge from observation, discussion, stories, non-fiction texts and maps. know some similarities and differences between different religious and cultural communities in this country, drawing on their experiences and what has been read in class. explain some similarities and differences between life in this country and life in other countries, drawing on knowledge from stories, non-fiction texts and, when appropriate, maps.
+Opportunities for developing children's understanding of the world in RE Visiting places of worship Celebrations and festivals including family events Making a collage with natural objects Handling artefacts

-Handling artefacts

-Looking at the similarities and differences between our world and Jesus' world

-Meeting people of faith

-Making and tasting festival food
+Looking at the similarities and differences between our world and Jesus' world Meeting people of faith Making and tasting festival food